-North Carolina’s diverse agriculture industry is the backbone of the state’s economy, adding $32.1 billion and employing 120,000 people in 2009.
+North Carolina’s diverse agriculture industry is the backbone of the state’s economy.
 By focusing on the protection of productive private farms and forest lands, Foothills Conservancy hopes to help ensure the stability of the industry.
 Unfortunately, over the past several years, North Carolina has led the nation in acres of farmland lost to development.
 This problem stems from development pressures and population growth, as well as from a declining emphasis on farming as a profession and lack of adequate economic incentives for farmers.

 Current Private Conservation Easements Held:

 Easements held by others but stewarded by Foothills Conservancy:

 Jackson Knob Cove (McDowell County) – 102 acres